salesforce/utam-js-recipes/README.md

 We use a `.env` file to contain the URL and authentication credentials for test environments that we use.

+> [!NOTE]
-> Note: don't commit your `.env` files.
+> Do not commit your `.env` files.
 Those files contain sensitive credentials.
 The repository is set up so that we don't track those files by default.

 Create a `.env` file by executing: